-Thereafter, all licensees shall complete 50 hours every two (2) years as a condition of renewal.
+Thereafter, all licensees shall complete fifty (50) hours every two (2) years as a condition of renewal on active status.
 No more than five (5) hours of continuing education in each two-year period may be obtained in Category 2.

-- (b) Licensees are limited to 50% of the required continuing education hours every two (2) years for independent or home study courses. - (c) Each licensee at the time of license renewal shall sign a statement under penalty of perjury that the licensee has or has not complied with the continuing education requirements.
-It shall constitute unprofessional conduct for any licensee to misrepresent completion of the required continuing education. - (d) The Board may audit a random sample of licensees who have reported compliance with the continuing education requirement. - (e) Any licensee selected for audit shall be required to submit documentation or records of continuing education coursework that the licensee has taken and completed. - (f) Each licensee shall retain for a minimum of four (4) years records of all continuing education programs that the licensee has attended that indicate the provider's name, title of the course or program, date(s) and location of course, and number of continuing education hours awarded. - (g) Instructors of approved continuing education courses may receive one (1) hour of continuing education for each classroom hour completed as an instructor, up to a maximum of six (6) hours of continuing education per year, regardless of how many hours or courses are taught.
-Participation as a member of a panel presentation
+- (b) Licensees are limited to fifty percent (50%) of the required continuing education hours every two (2) years for independent or home study courses. - (c) As a condition of renewal on active status, licensees shall complete a minimum of four (4) hours of continuing education in law and ethics during the two (2) years immediately preceding their license expiration date, unless otherwise provided in this subsection.
+This requirement is waived if the licensee is renewing an initial license that has been issued for less than two (2) years. - (d) Each licensee at the time of license renewal shall sign a statement under penalty of perjury that the licensee has or has not complied with the continuing education requirements.
+It shall constitute unprofessional conduct for any licensee to misrepresent completion of the required continuing education. - (e) The Board may audit a random sample of licensees who have reported compliance with the continuing education requirement.

-- for an approved course shall entitle the participant to earn continuing education hours equal to the actual panel presentation time within the appropriate category. - (h) Any licensee who participates in the development of an occupational analysis, an examination development session, item review session, or passing score workshop, shall receive one (1) hour of continuing education for every two (2) hours of participation.
+- (f) Any licensee selected for audit shall submit documentation or records of continuing education coursework that the licensee has taken and completed. - (g) Each licensee shall retain for a minimum of four (4) years records of all continuing education programs that the licensee has attended that indicate the provider's name, title of the course or program, date(s) and location of course, and number of continuing education hours awarded. - (h) Instructors of approved continuing education courses may receive one (1) hour of continuing education for each classroom hour completed as an instructor, up to a maximum of six (6) hours of continuing education per year, regardless of how many hours or courses are taught.
+Participation as a member of a panel presentation for an approved course shall entitle the participant to earn continuing education hours equal to the actual panel presentation time within the appropriate category of the course. - (i) Any licensee who participates in the development of an occupational analysis, examination development session, item review session, or passing score workshop, shall receive one (1) hour of continuing education for every two (2) hours of participation.